elritsch/elritsch.github.io/_posts/2017-08-04-setup-tls-termination-proxy.md

 sudo service nginx restart
 ```

-* Restart NGINX regularly to make sure it uses the newest certificate
+* Make sure NGINX restarts regularly so that it switches to new certificates as they become available.
   1. Open crontab file:
 ```
 $ sudo crontab -e